 Yorkie poo puppy cut

-Even if your Yorkiepoo looks more poodle than Yorkie, the puppy cut is a popular style.
-The puppy cut simply leaves your dog with an even coat all over.
-Your dog's fur will be 1/2 inch long all over, with the topknot and cap left at about an inch long.
-This type of hairstyle requires less brushing and there is little risk of matting.
+Even if your Yorkie poo looks more poodle than Yorkie, the puppy cut is a popular style.
+The puppy cut simply leaves your dog with an even coat all over and is particularly adorable.
+Your dog's fur will be about one inch long all over, with the topknot and cap left at about an inch and a half long.

 The current season is also a consideration; many dog owners opt for a shorter cut in summer and a longer style for the winter months.
 Regardless of your dog's coat type or physical features, the short puppy cut, with a shaved belly, will help your dog regulate its body temperature in the heat of the summer.
-A longer puppy cut will require more grooming, but your Yorkiepoo will appreciate the warmer coat on those bitter cold winter walks.
+A longer puppy cut will require more grooming, but your Yorkie poo will appreciate the warmer coat on those bitter cold winter walks.

 A defining characteristic of the Yorkshire terrier is fine silky hair and a Yorkie poo can inherit this coat in combination with poodle curls.
 Yorkshire terriers need to be groomed about once a month, and Yorkie poos are no different.
 Daily brushing is a good idea to avoid mats.
 More frequent trimming around the face and eyes is needed too, likely more than once a month.